metaterminal/metaterminal.fyi/content/blog/favourite-words.md

 ### Methods

-At the time me and my co-conspirator were living in a large complex with many floors that was entirely freshman housing.
-In theory this complex was divided into multiple sections, and you could access the section in which you lived.
+At the time my co-conspirator and I were living in a large complex with many floors.
+This complex was entirely freshman housing.
+In theory, this complex was divided into multiple sections; you could only access the section in which you lived.
 In practice there were a number of "locked" doors between these different sections which were either left open or could be bypassed through various means.

 Our methodology boiled down to: